Cryru/Emotion/README.md

 ## This Year's Idea

 The objective of the 2018 version is to move away from XNA/Monogame by using a small library called "Breath".
-It is based on OpenTK which allows for more control over the OpenGL and OpenAL APIs, in addition to making cross-platform compatibility more straight-forward.
-This version also features a custom asset packer based on last version's asset loading extensions.
+It is based on OpenTK which allows for more control over the OpenGL and OpenAL APIs, in addition to making more of the engine in-house.

+This version also features a custom asset packer based on last version's asset loading extensions, which allows for more control over the assets you load and their importing.

 On the game development side 2018 introduces the concept of "systems".
 Classes which group entities based on components and execute code on them.
 Upgrading from 2017's EC (entity-component) model to a ECS (entity-component-system) model where components are pure data.